Skip to main content

 result_message_limit

 Truncates any control result messages exceeding this character limit.
-Chef Automate has a 4 MB report size limit and cannot ingest reports exceeding this limitation.
+Chef Automate has a 4 MB report size limit and can’t ingest reports exceeding this limitation.
 Chef InSpec will append this text at the end of any truncated messages: [Truncated to 10000 characters] Default: 10000.

 default['audit']['result_message_limit] = 10000